099 - Basic Math TutorialA two-hour-per-week, non-credit guided tutorial for students needing review of arithmetic.

 304 - Synthetic GeometryAn axiomatic development of Euclidean geometry using Hilbert's axioms; hyperbolic geometry and its models; a comparison of Euclidean, spherical, and hyperbolic trigonometries; may include an introduction to projective geometry.
 Prerequisite: MATH 273.

-320 - Elementary Number TheoryDivisibility theory of integers, primes and their distribution, theory of congruences, Fermat's "Little Theorem," Euler's Phi function, quadratic reciprocity, perfect numbers and Mersenne primes, Fermat's "Last Theorem."
+320 - Elementary Number TheoryDivisibility theory of integers, primes and their distribution, theory of congruences, Fermat's "Little Theorem," Euler's phi function, quadratic reciprocity, perfect numbers and Mersenne primes, Fermat's "Last Theorem."
 Prerequisite: MATH 220.

 355 - Applied Advanced CalculusIntroduction to vector analysis: vector differential calculus, integral theorems, curvilinear coordinates.
 Fourier analysis: Fourier series and integrals, orthogonal functions, applications in boundary value problems.
 Offered every other year.
 Prerequisite: MATH 283.

 360 - Numerical AnalysisTheory and techniques for obtaining numerical solutions.
 Numerical methods are implemented by using computers.
 Topics include root-finding, interpolation, approximation of functions, numerical integration, differential and difference equation, applications in linear algebra, and error analysis.
 Offered every other year.
-Prerequisites: MATH 273 and MATH 283.
+Prerequisite: MATH 273 and MATH 283.

 364 - Mathematical StatisticsProbability, random variables, probability distributions, mathematical expectation, moments, moment generating functions, sampling distributions, Central Limit Theorem, estimation and hypothesis testing, correlation, curvilinear and multiple regression.
 Prerequisite: MATH 283.